pascalbros/pascalbros.github.io/index.md

 # About me

-I'm an indie Software Engineer passionate about mobile and game development. iOS Developer since 2010, interested in IoT, Embedded systems and AI, comfortable with other languages such as C, C++, C#, JavaScript and Java.
+I'm a Full-Stack Software Engineer passionate about mobile and game development. iOS Developer since 2010, interested in IoT, Embedded systems and AI, comfortable with languages such as C, C++, C#, Dart, Go, JavaScript, Java, Python and Swift.

 {:refdef: style="text-align: center;"}
 [![alt text](imgs/linkedin-icon.png){:height="64px"}](https://www.linkedin.com/in/pasquale-ambrosini-77764531/)